Admission

 Be Prepared

-Our popular Affording a Private School Education webinar is designed to help relieve the anxiety of the process.
-We describe the various forms of aid and how to ensure that your family gets the aid needed, so your son can make the most of his educational journey.
+At US, we strive to break down the financial barriers to provide access for boys across Northeast Ohio.
+We also know that navigating the world of financial aid can be intimidating.
+Our popular financial aid webinar returns this year to help relieve the anxiety of the process.
+We'll describe the various forms of aid and how to ensure that your family gets the aid needed, so your son can make the most of his educational journey.

 Connect & Learn More